-By now he's starting to panic a little more, but he feels pretty entitled – lack of air just has that effect on a person, and it doesn't help that he's inside… wherever he is.
+By now he's starting to panic a little more, but he feels pretty entitled to it – lack of air just has that effect on a person, and it doesn't help that he's inside… wherever he is.
 His fists continue to beat against the wood instinctively, harder and harder, and then there's a sound like something cracking.

 He barely has time to think hope that wasn't me before his world collapses.

 Bitterness fills his mouth and nostrils when he tries to inhale.